hummatli/android-open-animation/README.md

 ###Sample opening animation for android

-This app has created by [Sttar Hummatli](https://www.linkedin.com/in/hummatli) in test prosess.
+This application has created by [Sttar Hummatli](https://www.linkedin.com/in/hummatli) in test prosess.

-It contains opening animation.
+It contains opening animation tips.
 You can use it freely in your apps.

 Application has build on IDE `Android Studio`